moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 ### Short term

-Chatops will provide an interface for engineers to select a ring that the feature flag change should be rolled out to.
+ChatOps will provide an interface for engineers to select a ring that the feature flag change should be rolled out to.

-Chatops communicates with Tissue, and Tissue sets the feature flag on every cell of the ring, simultaneously.
+ChatOps communicates with Tissue, and Tissue sets the feature flag on every cell of the ring, simultaneously.

 If Tissue fails to set the feature flag on any cell of the ring, an error is displayed